13 Days until Christmas!

 Thank you so much!

-Learn more about LuAnn on her website: www.luannstaheli.com or her blog: LuAnn’s Library.
+Learn more about Joyce on her website: www.joyce-dipastena.com and her blog: JDP NEWS.

 LDSWBR: What favorite holiday traditions do you and your family participate in every year?
 Will you be starting any new traditions this year?

-LDSWBR: What books on your Christmas wish list, LuAnn?
+LDSWBR: Joyce, what books are on your Christmas wish list?

 Don’t forget to nominate your favorite 2009 books by LDS authors for Whitney Awards by December 31!
 Can’t remember what you read?
 Visit the LDS Publisher blog for a list of books published by LDS authors in 2009.